andretheronsa/spiky/README.md

 ### Local Python environment

-Alternatively the tool can be downloaded and run with Python (3.5+) Required modules should be installed with pip
+Alternatively the tool can be downloaded and run with Python (3.5+).
+Required modules should be installed with pip.
-It is highly reccomended to use Python Virtual environments (or similar tool) to avoid conflicts Pip install on Windows will fail due to missing wheels for Geopandas dependencies - [alternative]()
+It is highly reccomended to use Python Virtual environments (or similar tool) to avoid conflicts.
+Pip install on Windows will fail due to missing wheels for Geopandas dependencies - [alternative](https://geopandas.org/install.html).

 1. Pull code from git
 ```shell